Gemma

 If you’re wondering whether a Grateful Patient Fundraising Programme is worth the effort — here’s your answer: yes, and then some.

-Staff confidence: 96% of trained staff felt comfortable referring patients.
+Staff confidence: trained staff feel comfortable referring patients.

 Better understanding of fund levies among clinical teams.

-The charity became a strategic partner — not just a support service.
+The charity becomes a strategic partner — not just a support service.

 Why This Matters for NHS Charities